MarianKelsey/mariankelsey.github.io/_pages/publications.md

 author_profile: true
 ---

+### *Retellings of biblical narrative in sciencec fiction and fantasy*
+The Routledge Handbook of the Hebrew Bible in Contemporary Fiction and Poetry, forthcoming

 ### *Ruth and Jonah: Inner-biblical explorations of the patriarchs and prophets,* 2022,
 The Cambridge Companion to Biblical Narrative, ed.
 Keith Bodner.
 Cambridge: Cambridge University Press.